-The deferred tax asset relates to the cumulative fair value losses recognised on derivatives.
-The Company is expected to generate taxable profits in the future and the deferred tax asset is therefore recoverable.
+The deferred tax assets relate to the cumulative fair value losses recognised on derivatives.
+The Company is expected to generate taxable profits in the future and the deferred tax assets are therefore considered recoverable.

 In the Spring Budget 2021, the UK Government announced that from 1 April 2023 the corporation tax rate would increase from 19% to 25%.
 This new law was substantively enacted on 24 May 2021.
 The effect of this rate change has therefore been reflected in these financial statements.